-On my first trip to the Red in 2010, I immediately visited Muir Valley (now owned and managed by Friends of Muir Valley) and gave the Solarium a try.
+On my first trip to the Red in 2010, I immediately visited Muir Valley (now managed by Friends of Muir Valley) and gave the Solarium a try.
 After failing on a shot at Banshee (5.11c), I decided to ask the local guide service for some advice to better acclimate.
 I found myself at Bruise Brothers on some more short, but thought-provoking lines, realizing that the Red is far more than just viciously steep walls.
 I discovered thin, vertical lines at Bruise Brothers, steep jugs at the Motherlode, amazing splitter trad lines at Indian Creek and the Long Wall, and even a tower or two and a couple of multi-pitch lines!

 When should you head to the Red?